 This can be used to replace Report Cells, as the value will stay up to date, but unlike Report Cells, can be reported on.
 By doing this, it will make reporting easier, as you can report on the field, rather than having to drill through to related records and calculating the results.

-The script is restricted, in that it can only update one Record Type, and one field on that Record Type.
-Multiple processes would need to be set up if multiple fields and/or multiple Record Types require updating.
+The script is restricted, in that it can only update one Record Type.
+However, it is possible to update as many fields as required on a given record all from the same report and process.
+Multiple processes would need to be set up if you need to update different Record Types.

 Step 1: Create the report